cleanflight/cleanflight/docs/Buzzer.md

     15   ARMED                 0, 245, 10, 5	Board is armed (after pause ; repeats until board is disarmed or throttle is increased)

+### CLI " beeper "  command

+The beeper can be enabled/disabled with the **beeper** CLI command.

+Under CLI, all beeping conditions are listed either with *dump* or *beeper list*.

+- *beeper XX* and *beeper -XX* respectively enable / disable the XX beeping condition.
+- *beeper ALL* and *beeper -ALL* respectively enable / disable all beeping conditions.
+- *beeper* lists all disabled conditions.

+The XX conditions are listed below :

+    GYRO_CALIBRATED
+    RX_LOST                // Beeps when TX is turned off or signal lost (repeat until TX is okay) RX_LOST_LANDING        // Beeps SOS when armed and TX is turned off or signal lost (autolanding/autodisarm) DISARMING              // Beep when disarming the board ARMING                 // Beep when arming the board ARMING_GPS_FIX         // Beep a special tone when arming the board and GPS has fix BAT_CRIT_LOW           // Longer warning beeps when battery is critically low (repeats) BAT_LOW                // Warning beeps when battery is getting low (repeats) GPS_STATUS	           //
+    RX_SET                 // Beeps when aux channel is set for beep or beep sequence how many satellites has found if GPS enabled
+    DISARM_REPEAT          // Beeps sounded while stick held in disarm position ACC_CALIBRATION        // ACC inflight calibration completed confirmation ACC_CALIBRATION_FAIL   // ACC inflight calibration failed
+    READY_BEEP             // Ring a tone when GPS is locked and ready MULTI_BEEPS            // Internal value used by 'beeperConfirmationBeeps()'.
+    ARMED                  // Warning beeps when board is armed (repeats until board is disarmed or throttle is increased) SYSTEM_INIT            // Initialisation beeps when board is powered on

+    ALL                    // Turn ON or OFF all conditions

 ## Types of buzzer supported

 The buzzers are enabled/disabled by simply enabling or disabling a GPIO output pin on the board.